tokunagakazuya/vscode-sftp/README.md

 ## Installation

-### Method 1 (Recommended : Auto update)
+To install or update the extension, you need to load a new VSIX file into VSCode.
+Our VSIX files are produced by Github workflow runs, each time a new commit is done to the repository.
+You can find them in the ["Actions"](https://github.com/tokunagakazuya/vscode-sftp/actions) tab of the Github repository.
+In the workflow run list, select the most recent containing a commit, scroll down to the "Artifacts" section and download the VSIX file.

+Then, just follow these steps from within VSCode:
 1. Select Extensions (Ctrl + Shift + X).
-2. Uninstall current sftp extension from @liximomo.
-3. Install new extension directly from VS Code Marketplace : https://marketplace.visualstudio.com/items?itemName=tokunagakazuya.sftp.
-4. Voilà!

-### Method 2 (Manual update)
-To install just follow these steps from within VSCode:
-1. Select Extensions (Ctrl + Shift + X).
-2. Uninstall current sftp extension from @liximomo.
+2. Uninstall any previous sftp extension, including from other repositories such as @liximomo's one.
 3. Open "More Action" menu(ellipsis on the top) and click "Install from VSIX…".
 4. Locate VSIX file and select.
 5. Reload VSCode.